Find food that fits your pet’s needs

 Even with low-fat cheeses like mozzarella, the traditional pizza topper, it's never good for them to have too much cheese.
 Cheese is typically high in fat content and calories, which can lead to feeding too many calories to your pet.

 What if your dog just got a big lick of marinara?
-The good news is that sauce is often made from ripe tomatoes, which are fine for dogs to eat, says the American Kennel Club.
+The good news is that sauce is often made from ripe tomatoes, which are fine for dogs to eat.
 It's the green parts, like the leaves and stem, that make dogs sick.
 However, pizza sauce isn't made from tomatoes alone.
 Some of its other ingredients, like garlic and herbs, could be harmful to your dog.
 Additionally, many store-bought pizza sauces have added sugar.
-Eating too much sugar over time can result in obesity (a risk factor for the development of diabetes) and dental issues, says DogTime.
+Eating too much sugar over time can result in obesity (a risk factor for the development of diabetes), says DogTime.

 Crust & Dough